 Charley

 Meet Charley who celebrated her second birthday this week.
 She is the daughter of Jeanine’s niece, Erica.
-We are both looking forward to meeting her in person now that travel once again feels like it may be returning to normal.
+We are both looking forward to meeting her in person now that travel feels like it may be returning to normal.

 Swiss Wall Mural